Abstract illustration of a diverse group of people

 Alumni

-Zia Isola, Faculty, Director of Diversity
+Zia Isola, Former Director of Diversity

 Angela Brooks, Faculty, Former Director